wpengine/headless-docs/content-engine/README.md

 ## Atlas Query Language

-Atlas Query Language (AQL) provides an intuitive schema for modern javascript developers to use and can retrieve content with low latency and high throughput, ensuring maximization for a site's SEO and user experience.
+Atlas Query Language (AQL) provides an intuitive schema for modern javascript developers and can retrieve content with low latency and high throughput, ensuring maximization for a site's SEO and user experience.

 ## Use AQL